Massage Therapy’s Response to COVID-19

-Regarding their constant discussions with Prometric, their testing provider, “Presently, candidates for Board Certification are welcome to complete the online application process, as usual.
-Processing time for applications requires approximately 2-3 weeks.
-Once an application is processed, and exam eligibility is determined, NCBTMB and Prometric will work with candidates to determine available testing centers, assess current state/ local mandates, and exam availability.
-If, for any reason, a candidate is unable to schedule an exam within the standard 90-day exam eligibility window, NCBTMB and Prometric will work together to extend the timeframe.
+Regarding their constant discussions with Prometric, their testing provider, “Presently, candidates for board certification are welcome to complete the online application process, as usual.
+Processing times for applications requires approximately 2-3 weeks.
+Once an application is processed, and exam eligibility is determined, NCBTMB and Prometric will work with candidates to determine available testing centers, assess current state/local mandates, and exam availability.
+If, for any reason, a candidate is unable to schedule an exam within the standard 90-day exam eligibility window, NCBTMB and Prometric will work together to extend the time frame.
 The safety of our candidates and Prometric test center employees are of utmost importance.”
 NCBTMB has taken a proactive approach to current crisis mitigation efforts.
 Among a variety of access points and informational tools, NCBTMB “fully supports the transition to e-learning platforms during this time to ensure learning continues,” says NCBTMB CEO Shelly Johnson.
 Johnson explains some of the support services and new information available to members and certificants.

 Current Board Certificant

 “If you are up for renewal and unable to meet requirements at this time, contact NCBTMB within 30 days of your expiration date to discuss possible extension options,” Johnson explains.
 “Additionally, as NCBTMB sets no restrictions on CE delivery, all CE required for renewal may be completed online through NCBTMB Approved Providers.”

 Prospective Board Certificant

 Applications for Board Certification remain open and will continue to be processed in a timely manner.
 If you reside in a state or jurisdiction currently on shutdown per government decree, you will be notified once Prometric testing centers reopen to schedule your Board Certification Exam.